ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 ## Adoption strategy.

-*Is XYZ library is replacing any other existing library?*
-…*if yes, share the details on migration strategy..*
+*Is XYZ library is replacing any other existing library?* *If yes, share the details on migration strategy.*

-*Rollout strategy : Are we doing a/b testing to make sure it behaves correctly?*
+*Rollout strategy - Are we doing a/b testing to make sure it behaves correctly?*
-*…share the details on adoption strategy, when do we plan to rollout 100%..*
+*Share the details on adoption strategy, when do we plan to roll out 100%?*

 ## What are the alternatives to XYZ library?

 *Can we extract just the required functionality and add it instead?
 If no, why not?*

-*Have we verified the open issues/active maintenance.. of the library?*
+*Have we verified the open issues/active maintenance etc of the library?*

 *What other libraries were considered?*
-…*mention pros and cons, build time, apk size…*
+*mention pros and cons, build time, apk size.*

 *Data on memory profiling*
-*..objects allocation..*
-*..shallow size..*
-*…share the screenshot and mention any other relevant data*
+*objects allocation*, *shallow size*, *share the screenshot and mention any other relevant data.*

 *Why selected library is better than the other alternatives?*